noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/private-kernel.md

 Recursion:
 * If `previousKernel.publicInputs.isPrivate && start.privateCallCount > 0`: ✅
-    - If `privateCall.callStackItem.functionSignature.isConstructor == true`:
+    - If `privateCall.callStackItem.functionData.isConstructor == true`:
         - Revert - only the first call in the kernel recursion can be a constructor.
     * Verify the `previousKernel.proof` using the `previousKernel.vk` ✅
     * Validate that the `previousKernel.vk` is a valid private kernel VK with a membership check: